 Most residential leases and rental agreements in Virginia require a security deposit.
 This is a dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying.
 Here’s a summary of Virginia landlord-tenant laws that cover the use and return of security deposits.

 Yes.
 Under Virginia landlord-tenant laws, a landlord may charge a tenant no more than the equivalent of two months' rent for the security deposit.
 Alternatively, a landlord may require the tenant to have damage insurance coverage (or a combination of insurance and a deposit) in an amount no greater than two months' of rent.
 (Va.
 Code Ann. § 55.1-1204 (2020).)

 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.

 Under Virginia law, a landlord must return the tenant's security deposit within 45 days after the tenant has moved out.
 The landlord does not have to give tenant any advance notice of deductions.
 The tenant has the right to be present at the final inspection, and landlord must give tenant written notice of this right.
 The lease can provide for expedited processing at the end of the tenancy and specify an administrative fee for such processing, which will apply only if tenant requests it with a separate written document.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.

 Yes.
-Single-family residences are excempt where the owner(s) are natural persons or their estates who own in their own name no more than 10 single-family residents subject to a rental agreement
+Single-family residences are excempt where the owner(s) are natural persons or their estates who own in their own name no more than two single-family residents subject to a rental agreement